AWS WAF(Web Application Firewall)

 How does AWS WAF work?

-AWS WAF is a web application firewall that allows you to monitor HTTP and HTTPS requests forwarded to an Amazon CloudFront distribution, and Amazon API Gateway REST API, an Application Load Balancer, or an AWS AppSync GraphQL API.
+AWS WAF lets you monitor HTTP and HTTPS requests to Amazon CloudFront, API Gateway REST APIs, Application Load Balancers, and AWS AppSync GraphQL APIs.

 You can also forbid access to your application using either source IP or geolocation with AWS WAF.

-Amazon CloudFront, Amazon API Gateway, Application Load Balancer, or AWS AppSync responds to requests with the requested content or with an HTTP 403 status code(Forbidden) based on conditions you define, such as the IP addresses from which requests originate or the values of query strings.
+Amazon CloudFront, API Gateway, Application Load Balancer, or AWS AppSync responds to requests with the requested content.

 When a request is blocked, you can also configure CloudFront to return a custom error page.